Bain Capital considering bid to take Toshiba private -sources

-Bain Capital is looking at formulating a bid to acquire Toshiba Corp (6502.T), two people familiar with the matter said, making it one of several firms said to be interested in taking the Japanese conglomerate private.
+HONG KONG (Reuters) -Bain Capital is looking at formulating a bid to acquire Toshiba Corp, two people familiar with the matter said, making it one of several firms said to be interested in taking the Japanese conglomerate private.

 It is unclear whether Bain will team up with co-investors but the sources did not exclude the possibility.